KamaDiscord/Arzerox/README.md

+#NOTE

+Hi.
+This is the creator of the repo, Kama.
+This bot works in discord.js v12 environement and partly in v13.
+You can only use prefix commands with it and they are not working in v13 or v14.
+If you want to use the bot you can follow the instructions underneath.

 # Arzerox
 Arzerox  is a bot developped by Kama#4725 in association with Cheater140#0037 .
 You can remaster the code if you want to but you will not be able to just use it in your server if you don't know some proper things.
 [Check this part to know how](#remaster-the-code), else head [here](#how-to-add-to-your-server) for setup.